LiuLabs MDIS-f8 Multifunction Dual Integrating Sphere Spectrometer

 LiuLabs MDIS-f8 multifunction dual integrating sphere spectrometer (US Patents 7,652,755, 7,388,656)

-The LiuLabs MDIS-f8 multifunction dual integrating sphere (MDIS) spectrometer is the most advanced gemological instrument controlled by the artificial intelligence software with 8 functions of spectral measurement, color measurement, UV fluorescence measurement, photoluminescence (PL) measurement, color grading of gemstones, color grading of colored diamonds, color grading of jadeite, and grading of alexandrite effect.
+The LiuLabs MDIS-f8 multifunction dual integrating sphere (MDIS) spectrometer is the most advanced gemological instrument controlled by the artificial intelligence software with 8 functions of spectral measurement, color measurement, UV fluorescence measurement, photoluminescence (PL) measurement, color grading of gemstones, color grading of colored diamonds, color grading of jadeite, and alexandrite effect grading.
 The patented dual integrating sphere optical arrangement (Fig. 1) provides the best possible illuminating and viewing geometry under a controlled measurement environment for measuring the spectrum and color of faceted colored diamonds and gemstones.
-The LiuLabs spectrometer is an essential instrument for gemological laboratories to do spectroscopy, UV fluorescence, photoluminescence, and colorimetry researches, and to grade color and identify gemstones, colored diamonds, and jadeite, as well as to grade alexandrite effect.
+The LiuLabs spectrometer is an essential instrument for gemological laboratories to do spectroscopy, UV fluorescence, photoluminescence, and colorimetry researches, and to grade color and identify gemstones, diamonds, and jadeite, as well as to grade alexandrite effect.

 Figure 1.
 The dual integrating sphere optical arrangement.